CodeYourFuture/immersive-go-course/server-database/README.md

 # Server and database

 In this project, you'll build another server.
 This one will have a simple API that serves data in JSON form.
-You'll them convert the backend to read from a Postgres database, serving data for the API.
+You'll then convert the backend to read from a Postgres database, serving data for the API.
 You'll then turn off the database and learn how to handle errors correctly.

 Timebox: 6 days